JokerJosh0/EasyPlayfab/Readme.md

 # Introduction
-When you import the package/files you need to navigate to EasyPlayfab > Settings and make sure you set your 'app id' and 'app secret' from your oculus dashboard then press 'Validate Cloudscript' (assuming youve logged into your title), once complete press 'Rule Tutorial' and follow the steps provided.

-the package has built-in api spam prevention.
-Modding detection (working, untested with harmonypatch). oculus user validation. secure api features (currency modification, IAP, Item granting). and has most of the playfab api features, just made easier. and give you access to all of the oculus features (requires the data use checkup features to be accepted)
+Steps:
+1. Import the package/files.
+2. Navigate to `EasyPlayfab > Settings`.
+3. Set your 'app id' and 'app secret' in the settings from your oculus dashboard.
+4. Press 'Validate Cloudscript' (assuming you've logged into your title).
+5. Once validation is complete, press 'Rule Tutorial' and follow the provided steps.

+The package offers a range of features, including:

+- API spam prevention.
+- Modding detection (working, bypassable with harmonypatch).
+- Oculus user validation.
+- Secure API features (currency modification, IAP, item granting).
+- Most of the PlayFab API features, made easier.

 ## LoginHandle Variables
 ### `LoginHandle.playfab_playerId`
-Returns the users PlayFab Id (string)
+- Returns the users PlayFab Id (string)

 ### `LoginHandle.oculus_username`
-Returns the users Oculus username (string)
+- Returns the users Oculus username (string)

 ### `LoginHandle.oculus_displayname`
-Returns the users Oculus displayname (string)
+- Returns the users Oculus displayname (string)

 ### `LoginHandle.oculus_userId`
-Returns the users Oculus userId (string)
+- Returns the users Oculus userId (string)

 ### `LoginHandle.oculus_profileLink`
-Returns the users Oculus profile image link (string)
+- Returns the users Oculus profile image link (string)

 ### `LoginHandle.isLoggedIn`
-Returns if the user is logged into playfab (bool)
+- Returns if the user is logged into playfab (bool)

 ### `LoginHandle.Spamming()`
-Use this when making a raw playfab api call (raw meaning something thats not in the EasyUsages because it does this automatically.)
+- Use this when making a raw playfab api call (raw meaning something thats not in the EasyUsages because it does this automatically.)

 ## EasyPlayfab.Friends

 ### `public static List<FriendInfo> friends`
-This property retrieves the current friend list for the local user.
+- This property retrieves the current friend list for the local user.

 ### `public static void AddFriend(string targetPlayfabId)`

-Adds the PlayFab user, based on the `targetPlayfabId`, to the friend list of the local user.
+- Adds the PlayFab user, based on the `targetPlayfabId`, to the friend list of the local user.

 Example: